https://medium.com/moxietalk-with-kirt-jacobs/musks-moxie-may-save-the-world-b9ff8c6b90ee

 In the case of Elon Musk, the answer is yes.

-When he was a child, he would frequently disappear into his own world, staring off into the distance and not communicating.
-His parents were concerned about the episodes until they realized he was simply imagining and creating in his own head.
+As a child, he frequently disappeared into his world, staring into the distance and not communicating.
+His parents were concerned about the episodes until they realized he was imagining and creating in his head.

 He was bullied as a kid.

-Elon was clearly a genius as a child and entered school early.
-As the youngest and smallest and smartest in his class, he was the odd man out and endured harsh bullying throughout his school career.
-In one particularly brutal episode, he was thrown down a flight of stairs and beaten so badly he lost consciousness.
+Elon was a genius as a child and entered school early.
+As the youngest, smallest, and most innovative in his class, he was the odd man out and endured harsh bullying throughout his school career.
+In one ruthless episode, he was thrown down a flight of stairs and beaten so severely that he lost consciousness.

 I wonder how those bullies are doing now?
-Unlikely that they have achieved anything near the success of their victim.
+It is unlikely that they have achieved anything near the success of their victim.

 This particular apple did not fall far from the tree.
 Musk comes from a long line of big thinkers, risk-takers, and overachievers.
 His great-grandmother was Canada’s first chiropractor.
-His father was a pilot, sailor, an engineer, and his mother is a nutritionist and model who at the age of 69 became the face of Cover Girl cosmetics.
-Musk grew up steeped in a family culture that valued adventure and exploration and challenge, and it gave him a head start in the pursuit of his own big ideas.
+His father was a pilot, sailor, and engineer, and his mother was a nutritionist and model who, at the age of 69, became the face of Cover Girl cosmetics.
+Musk grew up steeped in a family culture that valued adventure exploration and challenge, giving him a head start in pursuing his own big ideas.

 In Elon’s case, both may be true.